aborealis/linux-mining-debian/README.md

 It will update/create /etc/X11/xorg.conf file.
 You may notice that the new lines with the text "Option" "Coolbits 12" were added to the config file.
 This directive says "nvidia-settings" utility to allow overclocking options.

-Now, if you run `nvidia-settings` in your rig's terminal, you will see the Nvidia Setting GUI window, which has a new feature: Editable performance levels (in PowerMizer section).
+Now, if you run `nvidia-settings` in your rig's terminal, you will see the Nvidia Setting GUI window, which has a new option: Editable performance levels (in PowerMizer section).
 Ok, now you can overclock.

 ## Miner installation